-7. Built Heritage & Design
+7. BUILT HERITAGE & DESIGN

-Design and site of new buildings are absolutely crucial to their acceptability
+66 Design and site of new buildings are absolutely crucial to their acceptability

 7.1 The neighbourhood area has a number of built heritage assets and a high quality residential environment.
-Heritage assets include Lickey obelisk on Monument Lane, a restored Victorian/ Edwardian horse trough, and our two churches (Holy Trinity, Lickey with good Victorian stained glass and memorials to famous former residents such as Lord Austin, Cadbury family and St Catherine's, Blackwell built in 1939, which is the last remaining church designed by architect Henry North, in Norwegian style).
-Throughout the area can be found examples of good Georgian and Victorian domestic architecture and farmsteads.
+Heritage assets include Lickey obelisk on Monument Lane, a restored Victorian/ Edwardian horse trough, and the two churches (Holy Trinity, Lickey with good Victorian stained glass and memorials to famous former residents such as Lord Austin, Cadbury family and St Catherine's, Blackwell built in 1939, which is the last remaining church designed by architect Herbert Luck North, in Norwegian style).
+Throughout the area can be found examples of good Georgian and Victorian domesticarchitecture and farmsteads.
 The local materials were sandstone, wood and brick and there was for many years a brick works in Blackwell (Linthurst Newtown).
 An example of a Blackwell brick can be viewed at Avoncroft Buildings Museum, Bromsgrove.
 The Steering Group have prepared detailed character appraisals of all the areas as an important part of the evidence base of the NDP.
-The Worcestershire Historic Environment Record14 is the county's primary source of undesignated archaeological information and developers are encouraged to access this information at an early stage.
+The Worcestershire Historic Environment Record is the county's primary source of undesignated archaeological information and developers are encouraged to access this information at an early stage.

-- There are six listed buildings and scheduled monuments in Lickey and Blackwell Parish, all Grade II.
+- 7.2 There are six listed buildings and scheduled monuments in Lickey and Blackwell Parish, all Grade II.
 These are:

 - Lickey Monument

 - The Clock House (formerly Twatling Farm)

 - 19 Twatling Road, Briarwood

 - 19 Warren Lane

 - Trinity Methodist Memorial Church

-- Church of St Catherine
+- St Catherine's Church